jeffpar/pcjs.v1/pubs/pc/reference/intel/80286/early_errata/README.md

-Exceptions from Undefined Opcodes and String Instructions
 ---
+layout: page
+title: "Intel 80286 CPU Documentation: Early Errata"
+permalink: /pubs/pc/reference/intel/80286/early_errata/
+---

+Intel 80286 CPU Documentation
+---

+### Exceptions from Undefined Opcodes and String Instructions

 The exception 13 handler will probably use a lookup table for the opcode byte of the instruction causing exception 13 to determine the correct action for this instruction.
 In general, any undefined opcode causes exception 6 and